-Lithium, Lithium-Ion, Nickel-Cadmium,

-Magnesium, NiCad (wet), Mercury, Nickel Metal

-Hydride and other rechargeable batteries have

-chemicals that are a concern during routine use

-and disposal and may contaminate the

-environment.
-As a best management practice,

-all batteries will be collected as used batteries

-and waste determinations will be made by EMD

-personnel.
+Lithium, Lithium-Ion, Nickel-Cadmium, Magnesium, NiCad (wet), Mercury, Nickel Metal Hydride and other rechargeable batteries have chemicals that are a concern during routine use and disposal and may contaminate the environment.
+As a best management practice, all batteries will be collected as used batteries and waste determinations will be made by EMD personnel.

-- Step 1 Unit/activity will turn-in non-lead acid batteries to the EMD Hazardous Waste Classification Unit (HWCU). - Step 2 If a unit/activity has the need for a Universal Waste Collection area, EMD will establish the area, provide the proper container(s), labels, and training. - Step 3 All containers must be labeled to identify their contents and the top must be closed when not adding batteries. - Step 4 The used batteries container will be picked up by EMD personnel and EMD will provide a replacement container.
-Batteries can be collected for one year from the first battery being placed inside the container.
+- Step 1 Store Non-Lead Acid batteries in the original packaging or with terminals protected with nonconductive caps/tape. - Step 2 Unit/activity will turn-in non-lead acid batteries to the EMD Hazardous Waste Classification Unit (HWCU). - Step 3 If a unit/activity has the need for a Universal Waste Collection area, EMD will establish the area, provide the proper container(s), labels, and training. - Step 4 All containers must be labeled to identify their contents and the top must be closed when not adding batteries. - Step 5 The used batteries container will be picked up by EMD personnel and EMD will provide a replacement container.
+Batteries can be collected for one year from the first battery placed inside the container.

 - Damaged batteries must be double-bagged prior to turn-in (i.e., exterior case cracked).
 Store damaged batteries separate from serviceable batteries and contact the EMD HWCU for disposal procedures. - Non-Lead Acid batteries are managed as Universal Waste.
-If you feel you require a Satellite Accumulation Area to collect non lead acid batteries, contact the HWCU at the phone number below.
+If you feel you require a Satellite Accumulation Area to collect non lead acid batteries, contact the HWCU at the phone number below. - Lithium is a water reactive metal and lithium batteries have the potential to be dangerous if the batteries are damaged, leaking, or in contact with water. - Terminals of Non-Lead Acid batteries, and 9 volt alkaline batteries, must be protected through nonconductive tape/caps prior to placing in the Universal Waste collection container. - Never discard non-lead acid or lithium batteries in the trash as fire/damage may occur.